odh-labs/rhoai-roadshow-v2/docs/3-agents-tools/1-getting-started.md

 ## Open the first notebook in your workbench

+Go into the `rhoai-roadshow-v2` folder and open the top level `3-agents-tools.jupyterlab-workspace` workspace.

 Clone the code using your github user into your workbench by using the `Terminal` and entering:

 ```bash